endojs/endo/packages/ses/README.md

 To do this, `lockdown()` tamper-proofs all of the JavaScript intrinsics, to prevent **prototype pollution**.
-After that, no program can subvert a method of one of these objects (mitigating some **man in the middle attacks**), and no program can use these mutable objects to pass notes to parties that haven't been expressly introduced (mitigating some **covert communication channels**).
+After that, no program can subvert the methods of these objects (preventing some **man in the middle attacks**).
+Also, no program can use these mutable objects to pass notes to parties that haven't been expressly introduced (preventing some **covert communication channels**).

 Lockdown freezes all objects accessible to any program in the realm.
 The set of accessible objects includes but is not limited to: `globalThis`, `[].__proto__`, `{}.__proto__`, `(() => {}).__proto__` `(async () =>
 {}).__proto__`, and the properties of any accessible object.

-The `lockdown()` function also **tames** some of those accessible objects that have powers that would otherwise allow programs to observe or interfere with one another like regular expressions and error stacks.
+The `lockdown()` function also **tames** some objects including regular expressions, locale methods, and errors.
+A tamed `RexExp` does not have the deprecated `compile` method.
+A tamed error does not have a V8 `stack`, but the `console` can still see the stack.
+Lockdown replaces locale methods like `String.prototype.localeCompare` with lexical versions that do not reveal the user locale.

 ```js
 import 'ses';